Information

 If you study

-But you can get Carer Support Payment if you study full time:
+Learn about Carer Support Payment if you study.

 If you work

 To get Carer Support Payment your take home pay cannot be more than £151 a week.
+This is about the same as £654 a month, or £7,852 a year.
 Your take home pay is what's left after you've paid tax, National Insurance and expenses such as childcare costs while you work.

 It’s okay if your take home pay is sometimes more than £151 a week.
 Social Security Scotland will work out how much your average take home pay is.